French breathalyser law

 Translating the decree which was published in the official gazette “Journal Officiel de la République Française”, it reads:

-“Every driver of a motorised land vehicle, excluding mopeds, must possess an unused and immediately available breathlyzer…”
+“Every driver of a motorised land vehicle, excluding mopeds, must possess an unused and immediately available breathalyzer…”

 Because July and August are some of the busiest months for French holidaymakers, internal and external, expect there to be some confrontational incidents where motorists are challenged to produce the kits by the local Gendarmerie.
 It’s estmated that there shall be an immediate fine levied of 11 Euros for anyone not found to be carrying a breathalyser kit.

-Former President Nicolas Sarkozy promised to cut drink driving in France and his replacement looks set to continue the trend.
+replacements look set to continue the trend.
 Their target is to cut the death toll by 25% from 2011, a courageous move indeed.
 Disposable breathalysers have been available in many French bars, cafes and clubs which shows how serious but how well adopted this move is.

-Jump to Breathalyser Reviews Digital Breathalyser Disposable Breathalysers
+Jump to: Breathalyser Reviews | Digital Breathalyser | Disposable Breathalysers